senakasjp/CLI-Video-Editor/README.md

 ## Requirements

-- `ffmpeg` and `ffprobe`
+- `ffmpeg` and `ffprobe` (video processing, LUTs, scaling, titles, audio mix)
-- `bc` (used for timing/math)
+- `bc` (duration math and conditional checks)
-- Apple Silicon recommended for `hevc_videotoolbox` acceleration
+- Apple Silicon recommended for `hevc_videotoolbox` hardware encoding

 ## Workflow Notes

-- This pipeline keeps 10-bit precision through LUT conversion and final assembly.
+- This pipeline keeps 10-bit precision through LUT conversion and final assembly to minimize banding.
 - Outputs are HEVC in MP4 with `hvc1` tags; QuickTime is more likely to open them without warnings.

 ## Configuration Notes